How to Add a Page in Word

 The Difference Between Page Break and Section Break

-You might wonder the difference between a page break and a section break.
-While both can be used to add new pages, they serve different purposes:
+You might wonder about the difference between a page break and a section break.
+Both insert a new page, but each serves a different function:

 • Page Break: Move the content following the break to the next page.
-This is helpful for starting a new chapter or section within the same formatting.
+This action helps start a new chapter or section within the same formatting.

 To insert a section break: